HL7/US-Core/input/includes/get-all-active-meds.md

 Patient Brian Z uses an App to request all his medications from a single provider, Dr Cayr.
 This test scenario exercises a mix of routine meds, unusual schedule meds and as-needed meds.
 All meds are in the outpatient setting only.

-Provider A's (Dr Cayr) medication records for Patient Brian Z
+Provider A's (Dr Cayr) medication records for Patient Brian Z. Note that three of these are active, the other two are completed.

 Item|Date|Script|Source|Notes
 ---|---|---|---|---